Abel Kloster – Cottage Grove, Oregon – Tree felling

 Eric Cinowalt oversees the day-to-day operations of his family’s homestead, Dolittle Pastures.
 Several years ago, he made a commitment to healthful eating.
 That, plus a love of the outdoors, led to raising grass-fed lamb, pastured poultry and pork.
 While the meat feeds his family and community, his real motivation is to use the presence of domesticated animals to restore lands for future generations.
 He teaches humane and reverent animal processing to adults and children, and is delighted to return to Kindle Cascadia again this year.

-FinnPo – Eugene, Oregon – Terra Preta Sanitation; Acorn Processing
+FinnPo – Eugene, Oregon – Biochar, Terra Preta Sanitation; Acorn Processing

 James Huntley – Eugene, Oregon – Natural Movement